rafaelvp-db/delta-auto-loader-examples/README.md

 | Databricks Workflows            | `terraform`            | Terraform scripts for declaring a Databricks Workflows job to orchestrate the notebooks from medallion |

+# Getting Started

+* To quickly get started, you can clone this repo into your Databricks Workspace by following the steps [here](https://docs.databricks.com/repos/set-up-git-integration.html)
+* Once the repo is integrated with your workspace, you can view and run all the notebooks in the `notebooks` folder.

 # Additional Resources

 ### Documentation